So you’ve decided it’s time to start prepping for your LSAT. That’s wonderful! But now… where to begin? LSAT prep course, self-study, or tutoring?

 But a prep company can use a teacher from anywhere in the world for their online classes.
 And in fact, since online classes tend to have many more students than in-person courses, companies tend to put their best teachers into the online courses.
 More happy students that way.

 You are your own teacher here.
 So I guess that means teacher quality is also up to you.
 That might sound facetious, but it’s actually very true.
 You decide whether you let yourself get away with just drilling questions without really learning from them.
 Or whether you hold yourself to a rigorous review process to make sure you are learning from your mistakes.

-There’s a lot of variability here, but again, a few factors you can use to increase the likelihood you’ll find a gem.
+There’s a lot of variability here, but again, a few factors you can use to increase the likelihood you’ll find a great tutor.